Adult Achievment Awards at Newbattle Abbey College

 Get Involved

-Newbattle Abbey College is the national accreditation centre for the Adult Achievement Awards.
+Newbattle Abbey College is the national accreditation centre for AAAs.
 We provide full support to organisations wishing to become approved centres, including:

 - Training for tutors and assessors